frann93/demoAzurePlusDocker/README.md

 ## Welcome to my Azure Function Plus Docker Project everybody

 There are 2 folder as you may see.
-The folder number 0 contains the project i developed, a Timer Trigger that connects to a local database created with SQL Server and make changes on the column status from 1 to 0 when it past 5 days of a potencially buy order, based on the date of it and check it every 5 seconds! (fot this example :D).
+The folder number 0 contains the project i developed, a Timer Trigger that connects to a local database created with SQL Server and make changes on the column status from 1 to 0 when it past 5 days of a potencially buy order, based on the date of it and check every 5 seconds!! (for this example :D)

 In the folder with number 1 you may see a Default Timer Trigger created with Docker!